 - e) Conversion of overhead utilities to underground.
 No utility poles for the collocation of small wireless facilities, micro wireless facilities, ground mounted small wireless facilities, or small wireless facilities collocated on utility poles shall be placed in a location in the public rights-of-way where the City Commission has determined that existing above-ground electric and communications utilities should be removed and relocated underground.
-The presence of small wireless facilities or micro wireless facilities shall not be a basis not to comply with the City's requirements to convert above-ground utilities to underground.
+The presence of small wireless facilities or micro wireless facilities shall not be a basis not to comply with the City's requirements to convert aboveground utilities to underground.
 To the extent not inconsistent with applicable law, to comply with the City's undergrounding requirements, a registrant shall remove its small wireless facilities, micro wireless facilities, and utility poles for collocation of small wireless facilities at its expense within sixty (60) days of being notified by the City that such facilities must be removed.
-The City shall have the right to remove such facilities at the registrant's expense if the registrant fails to do so. - (9) Prohibition against placement in violation of OSHA or NESC or NERC rules and regulations.
-Communications facilities, including but not limited to small wireless facilities and utility poles for the collocation of small wireless facilities shall not be placed in a location which violates rules and regulations set by Occupational Safety and Health Administration or the National Electrical Safety Code or the North American Electric Reliability Corporation standards.
-By way of example and not limitation, a small wireless facility or utility pole intended to support the collocation of a small wireless facility may not be placed within a twenty (20) foot radius of an electric transmission line. - (10) No communications facilities, including but not limited to small wireless facilities or utility poles for the collocation of small wireless facilities shall be placed or maintained in any location that is subject to or that would interfere with the City's drainage plan, as it may be amended, unless waived by the City. - (11) Prohibition against placement within a location subject to homeowners'
+The City may remove such facilities at the registrant's expense if the registrant fails to do so, to the extent not inconsistent with applicable law. - rules and regulations.
+Communications facilities, including but not limited to small wireless facilities and utility poles for the collocation of small wireless facilities, shall not be placed or maintained in a location which violates rules and regulations set by Occupational Safety and Health Administration, the National Electrical Safety Code, or the North American Electric Reliability Corporation standards. - (11) No communications facilities, including but not limited to small wireless facilities or utility poles for the collocation of small wireless facilities shall be placed or maintained in any location that is subject to or that would interfere with the City's drainage plan, as it may be amended, unless waived by the City. - Prohibition against placement within a location subject to homeowners' association restrictions.

-association restrictions.
 Small wireless facilities shall not be place in a location subject to covenants, restrictions, articles of incorporation, or bylaws of a homeowners' association unless specifically authorized by the homeowners' association.
 For purposes of this subsection, a location in a public right-of-way that abuts parcels within a homeowners' association on both sides of its width shall be considered a location subject to covenants, restrictions, articles of incorporation, or bylaws of such homeowners' association.
 This subsection shall not apply to limit the installation, placement, maintenance, or replacement of micro wireless facilities on any existing and duly authorized aerial communications facility.